godiego88/fia-project/docs/FIA_API_Architecture.md

 ### Purpose:

-Stage 2 builds `deep_results.json` using all advanced datasets.
+Stage 2 builds deep results using all advanced datasets.

 ------------------------------------------------------------------------